 You will begin with a core course in visual literacy so that you have the skills to analyse any painting, sculpture or building.
 Then we will explore art and architecture in relation to two themes: Identities and War.
 Both are highly relevant in the turbulent world in which we live and you will explore the attitudes and solutions of cultures past and present.

 We will investigate the history, political context and artistic innovations of key works and artists, making this course relevant for anyone interested in the wider world around them.
 Regular visits to collections in the UK will give you the chance to investigate works first-hand, as well as building life-long friendships with your peers.

-A minimum of five GCSE subjects at Grade 5 or above in English and one other humanities subject.
+A minimum of five GCSE subjects at Grade 4 or above including English and one other humanities subject.
 Students who wish to study this course do not have to have any practical artistic skills as it is based on written research and direct observation.

 Our main entry requirement is that you have a positive attitude, are prepared to work hard, listen, learn and contribute to the great team ethos we have in this tight-knit department.

 |Paper 1||Visual Analysis and Themes||This examination requires you to demonstrate your visual literacy on ‘unseen’ examples of painting, sculpture and architecture.
 The second part tests your knowledge and understanding of the two Themes (‘Identities’ and ‘War’) studied in your first year.||50% written examination (3 hours)|